coder/coder/docs/cli/dotfiles.md

 # dotfiles

-Checkout and install a dotfiles repository from a Git URL
+Personalize your repo by applying a canonical dotfiles repository

 ## Usage